 How to Get Started

 You can easily work walking into your day without having to follow a specific program.
-Park at the far end of the parking lot, take the stairs, and if you work at a sedentary job, take a break each hour to get up and go to the water cooler.
+You can park at the far end of the parking lot, take the stairs, and if you work at a sedentary job, take a break each hour to get up and go to the water cooler.

 Embarking on a regular walking program is a good idea and can help you work your way up to running.

 Start slowly and work your way to walking longer distances at a quicker pace.
-You can walk on a treadmill, indoors on a track or even at the shopping mall, or outside.
+You can walk on a treadmill, indoors on a track, at the shopping mall or outside.
 Make sure you are wearing comfortable shoes, and breathable, loose-fitting clothing.

 Here is a program that can help you get started: